usegalaxy-eu/operations/bare_metal.md

 `zfs1.galaxyproject.eu` is a ZFS server

-`ssds1.galaxyproject.eu` is an SSD tank
+`ssds1.galaxyproject.eu` is  an all-flash ZFS server

 `manager.vgcn.galaxyproject.eu` was the previous HTCondor central manager and is waiting to be reallocated